-LOS ANGELES (CNS) - Los Angeles River recreation areas will open for the 2020 summer season today, but kayaking and other in-water activities will be restricted due to coronavirus.
+LOS ANGELES (CNS) - Los Angeles River recreation areas will open for the 2020 summer season on Memorial Day, but kayaking and other in-water activities will be restricted due to coronavirus, officials announced today.

 “This pandemic is affecting every aspect of our lives, including how we spend our recreational time,'' said Los Angeles City Councilman Mitch O'Farrell, whose district includes Elysian Valley.
 “Although COVID-19 is limiting our access ... we can still enjoy the river environment while following physical distancing and other public health guidelines that protect ourselves and others.''